 To add a color gradient area to the top of your homepage:

-2. Below the preview pane, be sure Custom CSS is selected.
+- In the Customize HTML, CSS, and JS section, be sure Custom CSS is selected.

-3. Find the Home Page Top and General section of your Custom CSS, which is not quite halfway down:
+- Find the Homepage Top and General section of your Custom CSS, which should be at or near row 332:

-4. The changes we're making should all be within the .hg-minimalist-theme .ko-homepage-top section.
+- The changes we're making should all be within the

-6. Copy the code below and paste it in where the background: none; was:
+- Copy the code below and paste it in where the

 padding-bottom: 0em;